-In some cases, such as authorization for advertisers running ads related to politics, there may be special ID requirements.
+In some cases, such as authorization for advertisers running ads about social issues, elections or politics, there may be special ID requirements.
 Learn more in ID Requirements for Ads Related to Politics below.

 You can also learn more about what happens to your ID after you send it to Facebook.

 You can send us one of the items from group one to confirm your name or get back into your account.
 Anything that you send us should contain either your name and date of birth or your name and photo.

 - Non-driver's government ID (ex: disability, SNAP card, national ID card, pension card)

 - Green card, residence permit or immigration papers

 - Tax identification card